ministryofjustice/approved-premises/README.md

 - `DATABASE_URL` - path to the db
 - `DATABASE_SEED_FILE` - absolute file path to CSV with details of APs and their beds
+- `GEOLOCATION_SEED_FILE` - absolute file path to CSV with details of AP coordinates

 ### Running the app for development